the 35 most stylish films of all time

-Not a film whose style you might want to emulate seeing as its about two 'resting' actors who lather on Deep Heat to keep themselves from freezing in a Camden bedsit.
-But Withnail's lived-in tweeds and foppish white shirts have been the stuff of fashion and pop cultural inspiration since; from Margaret Howell to the Libertines.
+This isn't a film with style you might want to emulate seeing as its about two 'resting' actors who lather on Deep Heat to keep themselves from freezing in a Camden bedsit.
+But Withnail's lived-in tweed and foppish white shirts have been the stuff of fashion and pop cultural inspiration since, from Margaret Howell to the Libertines.

 23. Wall Street, 1987

-Blocky suits, padded shoulders and brash colours: the men of Oliver Stone's last 80s classic went on to influence the style of the real wankers, sorry bankers, of Wall Street.
+Blocky suits, padded shoulders and brash colors: the men of Oliver Stone's last 80s classic went on to influence the style of the real wankers, sorry bankers, of Wall Street.

 24. Christiane F, 1981

 Subtitled We Children from Bahnhof Zoo, this dramatization of real life teen addiction and prostitution in 1970s West Berlin is harrowing stuff but it's also a compelling documentation of the city's youth style, soundtracked by David Bowie.

 Extreme 80s power dressing hits high school in Heathers, a lesson in how tell your story through color and clothing.
 Each member of Heathers owns a color according to her social standing while the wider school hierarchy is evoked through the tribal uniforms of mean girls, jocks and spec wearing nerds.